 The Pikeville Police Department is dedicated to the public safety of residents, visitors and businesses of the town by enforcing the state’s laws and regulations, and the town’s ordinances.
 The town’s police officers are well-trained and -equipped to provide police services both within the town limits and to our several spot-annexed commercial areas.
 The Police Department utilizes the Wayne County E-911 system to process emergency calls and has the latest in weaponry, body armor, communications, and computer systems to respond to community needs.
 The Chief of Police is appointed by and reports to the town’s Board of Commissioners.

-Detective Jarman has been in law enforcement since 2009.
+Chief Jarman started his law enforcement career in 2009.
 He attended Lenoir Community College BLET program in 2008 graduating the top of his recruit class.
 He started his career at Fremont Police Department where he served as GHSP coordinator, Evidence Technician and Field Training Officer.
 It was at Fremont Police Department that he was elected as President of The North Carolina Chapter of National Association of Field Training Officers.
-Detective Jarman went to work with the Mt.
+Chief Jarman went to work with the Mt.
 Olive Police Department in 2012 where he reached the rank of Corporal.
 Serving as a shift supervisor there he became the first Drug Recognition Expert (DRE) in department history.
 He also served as the GHSP coordinator and one of the department Field Training Officers (FTO).
-Detective Jarman joined the Pikeville Police Department in the summer of 2015 as a patrol officer and was promoted to Detective.
-In July of 2016 he was promoted to the rank of Sergeant assuming dual responsibility as the department investigator & direct supervisor over patrol officers. and maintains his DRE certification.
-Detective Jarman loves hunting, fishing and traveling on his time off.
+Chief Jarman joined the Pikeville Police Department in the summer of 2015 as a patrol officer and was promoted to Detective.
+In July of 2016 he was promoted to the rank of Sergeant assuming dual responsibility as the department investigator & direct supervisor over patrol officers. and maintaining his DRE certification.
+In October 2021 he was promoted to the rank of Lieutenant and served in that role before being sworn in as the department’s Chief of Police in 2022.
+Chief Jarman loves hunting, fishing, and traveling on his time off.